-As soon as you arrive on holiday at Craigwell Cottage, Edinburgh you’ll see views towards Salisbury Crags from the living room window.
-So, one sunny day in September, we set off on a Salisbury Crags Walk from the cottage in to Holyrood Park to take some photographs so that you might include this walk in your plans for your stay in the city.
+So, one sunny day in September, we set off on a Salisbury Crags Walk from Holyrood Park to take some photographs so that you might include this walk in your plans for your stay in the city.
 We love to take this walk at any time of year, but always advise that as the footpath is rocky, you should definitely make sure to wear suitable footwear – sturdy trainers or walking shoes at the very least, hiking boots probably best.

-We crossed Calton Road just before the junction with Abbeyhill and headed through White Horse Close where some of the residents were sitting enjoying the sunshine.
-Over to the Scottish Parliament building where the wildflower plantings in front of the Parliament were still creating some pretty displays
+From the car park in Holyrood Park we crossed over to the Scottish Parliament building where the wildflower plantings in front of the Parliament were still creating some pretty displays

 Colourful poppies were still blooming in September.